uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - System list: a warning icon in the list, if the system has a retracted patch (or its clone)  installed

-Q: evaluate query complexity of underlying queries
+As a part of this iteration, evaluate query complexity of underlying queries.

 # Drawbacks
 [drawbacks]: #drawbacks